School News

 Our Mission

-In keeping with our Antrim Elementary School vision statement that kindness, respect, honesty, cooperation, and grit are central to our success as a community of learners, the mission of the A.E.S. universal team is to promote these values by:
+respect, honesty, cooperation, and grit are central to our success as a community of learners, the mission of the A.E.S. universal team is to promote these values by:

-The overall goal of our Universal Team is to create and maintain a school climate that encourages optimal safety and learning by modeling for students, specific examples of what it is to be kind, respectful, honest, cooperative, and show grit.
+Gathering evidence of behavior Maintaining a common language Supporting the values with clear, consistent rules and logical consequences Providing a safe and caring learning environment The overall goal of our Universal Team is to create and maintain a school climate that encourages optimal safety and learning by modeling for students, specific examples of what it is to be kind, respectful, honest, cooperative, and show grit.
 Once the behaviors and attitudes associated with our expectations are taught, we recognize students for exhibiting these positive skills in a variety of ways.

 Antrim Entrance